jaquerinte/caravel_radiation_harden/README.md

   - rregister_i: Signal to indicate that the operation that you want is to read from the register file.

-  - operation_type_i: Signal that indicate that the operation will be using the triple redundancy blocks.
+  - operation_type_i [3:0]:This is a three bit signal that indicates what type of operation will apply to the data.
 This is use in conjunction with the  wregister_i and rregister_i for writing and reading.
+The possible values are:
+    - **000**: Indicates that the data will be stored using ECC.
+    - **001**: Indicates that the data will be stored using triple redundancy.
+    - **010**: Indicates that the data will be stored using ECC shadow registers.
+    - **011**: Indicates that the data will be stored using shadow registers.
+    - **100**: Indicates that the data will be stored without using any protection method.
 - **Output Ports**
   - store_data_o [31:0]: The 32 bit value that was store in the register file

-  - operation:result_o [1:0].
+  - operation_result_o [1:0].
 This is a two bit output that indicates the sate of the data.
     - **00**: Indicates that the data was in a correct state.
     - **01**: Indicates that the data output is correct but was a bit flip.
     - **10**: Indicates that the data is incorrect and was two bit flip.
     - **11**: Not defined state
+  - operational_o.
+Signal that indicates if the system is ready to accept petitions  for reading or writing.

 Also some extra ports can be use in the case to add connection to a [wishbone bus](https://en.wikipedia.org/wiki/Wishbone_(computer_bus)).
 For the current version the wishbone is only connected to the 32 bit counter that counts the number of 1 bit flip that have happened.
 ## Module Extra Ports: